ckuelker/quick-guide-en-us/DevOps/Fs/sparse.md

 ## Mounting A File System

-There is no difference of mounting file systems of non-sparse files and sparse files.
+There is no difference between mounting non-sparse and sparse file systems.

 ```bash
 mkdir mountpoint